$0 Illinois Adoption Quick-Start Checklist

 The Difference Between Your Attorney and the Agency's Attorney

 This distinction trips up many families working with a licensed agency.
-The agency has its own legal counsel who drafts the surrender documents, advises the agency on liability, and may serve as the Guardian Ad Litem.
-That attorney represents the agency — not you.
+The agency has its own legal counsel who drafts the surrender documents and advises the agency on liability.
+The court appoints a Guardian Ad Litem separately.
+The agency's attorney represents the agency — not you.

 Your attorney represents only your family's interests.
 They review all documents before you sign, ensure the petition reflects your situation accurately, and advise you on risks (such as the PFR exposure window or the narrow grounds for challenging a final consent).
 Do not treat the agency's attorney as your legal counsel even if they seem helpful.
 The conflict of interest is structural.